Rohitrode264/Project-Management-System/Readme.md

 The application also supports light and dark mode for improved usability.

 # Key Features

-Multi-tenant architecture with organization-level data isolation

-Project and task management
+Multi-tenant architecture with organization-level data isolation Project and task management
 Task comments for collaboration
 Real-time project statistics
 Drag-and-drop task status updates
 Light and dark theme support
 Single GraphQL endpoint with a clean schema design

-Notes & Future Improvements
+# Notes & Future Improvements
 Authentication and role-based access control were intentionally excluded to keep the scope aligned with the assignment.
 Possible future enhancements include:
 User authentication
 Role-based permissions
 Real-time updates via GraphQL subscriptions
 Pagination and search
 Dockerization and cloud deployment

-Comments and UI features

 Conclusion
 This project demonstrates a clean, scalable, and modern full-stack architecture using GraphQL and React, with a strong focus on multi-tenancy, data isolation, and developer experience.